dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ### Specify date format

 `Newtonsoft.Json` provides a `DateTimeZoneHandling` option that lets you specify the serialization format used for `DateTime` and `DateTimeOffset` properties.
-In `System.Text.Json`, the only format that has built-in support is ISO 8601-1:2019.
+In `System.Text.Json`, the only format that has built-in support is ISO 8601-1:2019 since it is widely adopted, unambiguous, and makes round trips precisely.
 To use any other format, create a custom converter.
 For more information, see [DateTime and DateTimeOffset support in System.Text.Json](../datetime/system-text-json-support.md).

 ### Quoted numbers

-`Newtonsoft.Json` can serialize or deserialize numbers in quotes.
+`Newtonsoft.Json` can serialize or deserialize numbers represented by JSON strings (surrounded by quotes).
 For example, it can accept: `{ "DegreesCelsius":"23" }` instead of `{ "DegreesCelsius":23 }`.
-To enable that behavior in `System.Text.Json`, implement a custom converter like the following example, which uses quotes for properties defined as `long`.
+To enable that behavior in `System.Text.Json`, implement a custom converter like the following example.
+The converter handles properties defined as `long`:

+* It serializes them as JSON strings.
+* It accepts JSON numbers and numbers within quotes while deserializing.

 [!code-csharp[](~/samples/snippets/core/system-text-json/csharp/LongToStringConverter.cs)]